jkrogager/VoigtFit/docs/index.rst

 Recent updates
 --------------
+New in version 0.11.15:
+  Updated oscillator strengths for NiII following Boissé & Bergeron (2019).

 New in version 0.11.14:
   Small bugfixes (numba deprecation warning, output formatting, etc) and it is now possible to load components from a fit with one set of ions and copy those to other ions even if the imported ions are not defined in the dataset.